 Why Moab Needs a rap tax

-For many years, the City of Moab has heavily subsidized our youth sports programs by almost $1 million annually, as well as the Aquatic Center and Moab Arts & Recreation Center in order to provide these important services for all of our residents.
+For many years, the City of Moab has heavily subsidized our Aquatic and Fitness Center (MRAC), as well as youth sports programs, and the Moab Arts & Recreation Center in order to provide these important services for all of our residents.
+These combined subsidies have totaled almost $1 million annually, the bulk of which has gone to support the MRAC.
 This year, residents will have the opportunity to vote on a proposed sales tax called the Recreation, Arts, & Parks Tax, or RAP Tax for short.